What is the Honors Program?

 - The completion of general education courses in 6 fewer credits than non-Honors peers, making it easier for students to complete a 3+1 program, add a double major/minor, or take elective credits outside of their major

-- Upgraded housing for first-year students in the highly desirable Honors Village, including Alumni Hall and Roderick Hall as suite-style housing with semi-private bathrooms and common living space
+- Optional upgraded housing (additional cost per semester) available for first-year students in the high-demand Honors Village, including Alumni Hall and Roderick Hall as suite-style housing with semi-private bathrooms and common living space

 - Exceptionally small class sizes, with Honors courses having 15 students or fewer in the classroom

 - Exclusive first and senior year 1:1 research experiences with faculty, as well as private events for Honors Scholars and their parents and family members